SvarDOS/edrdos/doc/rasmporting.md

 For JWasm, es:al is no valid memory reference.
 You may use the following instead:

 	lodsb es:0

+## Address displacements
+RASM allows negative displacements to be specified like

+	mov al,-2[di]

+To make this work on JWasm, move the negative displacement into the square brackets:

+	mov al,[di-2]

+## Variable creation operator
+RASM has an explicit variable creation operator `.`, yielding a variable assigned to the current segment and from the numeric offset given to the right.
+So the following will not move the immediate value 2CH into ax, but the memory contents at DS:2CH:

+	mov ax,word ptr .002ch

+The variabler creation operator has to be combined with the _PTR_ operator to specify the type of the variable.

+JWasm does not have the variable creation operator.
+Instead, one may for example explicitly give a segment override to make JWasm treat the following as a variable reference:

+	mov ax,ds:2ch

+## Value range checking
+The following assembles under RASM, but not under JWasm:

+	TRUE equ 0FFFFH
+	mov al,TRUE

+This is because JWasm detects that the number is too large to be stored in AL register.
+The high bits can be masked to make this work, or you may use the PTR operator:

+	mov al,TRUE and 0FFH
+	mov al,byte ptr TRUE

+## Segment definitions
+The RASM segment definitions do not have to be closed and can not be nested.
+JWasm segment definitions must be closed and may be nested.

 ## Manual segment overrides